Sarishti-gupta/DApp/README.md

       const smartContract = new ethers.Contract(contractAddress, abi, provider);
       const contractWithSigner = smartContract.connect(signer);

-      // interact with the methods in smart contract as it's a write operation, we need to invoke the transaction using .wait() const writeNumTX = await contractWithSigner.writeNum(enteredNumber);
+      const writeNumTX = await contractWithSigner.writeNum(enteredNumber);
       const response = await writeNumTX.wait()
       console.log(await response)